Transport planners look at ways to improve and manage transport systems at a local, regional, national or international level

 - written and oral communication skills

-- good problem-solving and analytical skills - finding a range of solutions, understanding their effects and making recommendations
+- problem-solving and analytical skills - finding a range of solutions, understanding their effects and making recommendations

 - confidence in dealing with a range of people including clients, councillors, local groups and the general public